khwang0/COMP2046-2425PA2/readme.md

 * 10% - the program can be compiled without any error
 * 85% - a working program that functions as specified
 * -50% - if you define any class variable (field), addition class, or change the method `main`.
-* -30% - if you use any advanced data structure such as `java.util.List`, `java.util.ArrayList`, `java.util.Arrays`, `java.util.Set`, `java.util.Map` etc to replace your primitive array.

 Please note that submitting a program that cannot be compiled would result in a very low mark.